“If you don’t stand for something, you will fall for anything.” - Gordon A Eadie

 Fact is, it also seems that way with AECOM.
 My take, all of these DBA employers are playing fast and loose with the reporting requirements.
 It seems to me that they don’t report claims that they are denying.
 And they deny legitimate claims - left and right.
 It sure seems like they are only reporting injuries that occur due to war hazards.

-In 2013, we are getting a lot of calls from AECOM Defense Base Act workers.
+We are getting a lot of calls from AECOM Defense Base Act workers.
 I realize this is because my law firm is the biggest DBA law firm on the West Coast, but trends are trends.
-In other words, there is a reason why AECOM is on the 2013 Department of Labor Top Ten DBA Employer Injury/ Death Report Card list.
+In other words, there is a reason why AECOM is on the Department of Labor Top Ten DBA Employer Injury/ Death Report Card list.

 AECOM - Dangerous and Deadly